Are there alternatives to having teeth removed for braces?

 Third, in cases of moderate to severe overbite, there are two options for correction.
 One is moving the lower jaw forward (requiring jaw surgery).
 The other is scooting the top teeth back.
 In mild to moderate cases this can be achieved with rubber bands or springs.
 In more severe cases however, removing upper bicuspids is required to create the space necessary for greater correction.
 Given the choice between surgery and the removal of two upper bicuspids, most patients opt for the latter.
 In patients who are adamant against extractions however, jaw surgery is always an option.
 (Similar choices exist in patients with underbites.)

 The last reason your doctor may recommend having teeth removed is to create the space and forces necessary to move your teeth during orthodontic treatment.
 Although it may be possible to move teeth without extractions, there are always tradeoffs.
 For example, one alternative to removing two lower bicuspids in a patient with a mild underbite is to using temporary anchorage devices (TADs).
 In these cases the orthodontist spends the first year of treatment pushing the lower molars backwards using the TADs as anchors.
 Once the molars are in place, he then moves the front teeth back to close the space he just created to eliminate the underbite.
 Had two teeth been removed at the start however, the end result would have been the same and achieved a whole year earlier.
-Nevertheless, TADs can be used to avoid extractions.
+Nevertheless, TADs might be used to avoid extractions.

 So is it possible to straighten your teeth without extractions?
 It might be.
 As described above, there are options.
 I’m reminded however of a scene from the original Jurassic Park.
 Dr. Ian Malcolm (played by Jeff Goldblum) looks out the window of the helicopter as they swoop in over the island for the first time.
 Upon seeing an actual dinosaur, he exclaims “You were so focused on ‘can we do it,’ you forgot to ask ‘should we do it.’”
 Although it may be possible to avoid removing teeth, it may not always be the best option when treatment time and the health of the teeth are also considered.
 Ask your orthodontist if any of these alternatives to extraction (expansion, surgery, or temporary anchors) are right for you.